 - Next input code UL32im in the “Package Code” field.
 The system will prompt you to upload the following application documents:

 - Write a letter requesting transfer to the ACC ADN Program, including reason for withdrawal from previous program.

 - Obtain two letters of recommendation, one from prior nursing program director and one from a recent clinical instructor.

 - Complete the HESI Admission Assessment if you have not already taken the test.
 If you have completed the test, please provide a copy of your HESI A2 report.
-This requirement has been waived for the Spring 2021, Fall 2021, and Spring 2022 application cycles.
-Please see this page for more information.

 - Proficiency Review (see “Selection Process” section)